kartoza/docker-geonode/src/main/README.md

 Another example, one commit source may produce one GeoNode image for debugging (with debug logging set up), and another one for production used (optimized).
 Any other example, you may want to produce one GeoNode image but using a different image variant, like `debian` or `alpine`.

-A `variant` is a slash separated unique name identifying the **kind** of image you produce.
+A `variant` is a double dash separated unique name identifying the **kind** of image you produce.
 It must be ordered from generic to specific.
 For example, you want to build GeoNode image, using debian base, but for debugging.
-The variant name for this case can be `debian/geonode/debug`.
+The variant name for this case can be `debian--geonode--debug`.
 The logic for this order:

 - `debian` is a base image (the base docker image)
 - `geonode` is the software that you install on top of debian (build layer on top of debian)